antrec/spectrassembler/README.md

 mkdir oxford-test && cd oxford-test curl -L -o oxford.fasta http://nanopore.s3.climb.ac.uk/MAP006-PCR-1_2D_pass.fasta
 ```
-Compute alignments with [minimap][minimap]
+Compute alignments with [minimap][minimap] (you may have to specify the full path to minimap)
 ```sh
 minimap -S oxford.fasta oxford.fasta > oxford.mini
 ```
 (Optional : If you want to check the layout found against the reference genome, you can download a FASTA file of the reference genome of E. Coli K-12 substr.
 MG1655. [here] (https://www.ncbi.nlm.nih.gov/nuccore/556503834).
-If you saved it under the name oxford_reference.fa then you can run [bwa][bwa] to map the reads against the reference :
+If you saved it under the name oxford_reference.fa then you can run [bwa][bwa] to map the reads against the reference (you also may have to specify path to bwa) :
 ```sh
 bwa index oxford_reference.fa
 bwa bwasw oxford_reference.fa oxford.fasta > oxford.sam